Thu 21 Nov 2024 19 Jumada al-awwal 1446

 First: Requests are submitted by sending an email to datarequest@hrdf.org.sa.

-• - Reasons for rejection, if applicable.
+• Reasons for rejection, if applicable

-3. Extension: If the request for access to information cannot be processed in the specified time, the response time should be extended to a reasonable period depending on size and nature of information requested (e.g., additional (30) days), and shall provide the individual with the following information:
+3. Extension: If the request cannot be processed in the specified time, the response period may be extended based on the size and nature of the requested information (e.g., an additional 30 days).
+The individual shall be notified of the extension, reasons for delay, and the right to complain about the delay.

 • The right to complain about this notice and how to exercise this right.